Curvy points, the perimeter, and the complexity of convex toric domains: ECH capacities and ball embeddings

 Given a representative symplectic form $\om'$ as in (ii), we can assume our form is standard near $\Cc_{Y}$, and since it is already standard near $\Cc_2$, it blows down to give a symplectic form $\omega$ on $\op{int}(X_{\Omega_2})$, standard near the boundary.
 By Proposition~\ref{prop:uniq}, there is a compactly supported diffeomorphism $\phi$ of $\intt\, (X_{\Om_2})$ such that $\phi^*(\om_{std}) = \om$, so $\phi \circ g$ is a symplectic embedding $(X_{\Om_1}, \om_{std}) \to \bigl(\intt\, (X_{\Om_2}), \om_{std}\bigr)$.
 This gives a well-defined bijection on equivalence classes since two choices for $\phi$ differ by composition with a compactly supported symplectomorphism of $\intt\, X_{\Om_2}$, and this group is path-connected by Proposition~\ref{prop:uniq}. \end{proof}

 \begin{rmk}\rm As in \cite{CG}, this argument applies equally well to the case when $\Om_1$ is disconnected, since the Hamiltonian group acts transitively on $n$-tuples of points in $\intt\, (X_{\Om_2})$.
-Thus there is no need for the chain of spheres $\Cc_Y$ is connected, \end{rmk}
+Thus there is no need for the chain of spheres $\Cc_Y$ to be connected. \end{rmk}

 We are now ready to prove Proposition~\ref{prop:conn}, that states that for convex $\Om_2$ and concave $\Om_1$ any two symplectic embeddings of $X_{\Om_1}$ into $\intt\, (X_{\Om_2})$ are isotopic.

 \begin{proof}[Proof of Proposition~\ref{prop:conn}]